-The following goals for participation by Minority Business Enterprises and Women Business Enterprises are established for this contract:
+The Combined Goal was established utilizing the following anticipated participation for Minority Business Enterprises and Women Business Enterprises:

-- (A) Minority Business Enterprises 0% - (1) If the MBE goal is more than zero, the Contractor shall exercise all necessary and reasonable steps to ensure that MBEs participate in at least the percent of the contract as set forth above as the MBE goal. - (2) If the MBE goal is zero, the Contractor shall make an effort to recruit and use MBEs during the performance of the contract.
-Any MBE participation obtained shall be reported to the Department. - (B) Women Business Enterprises 0% - (1) If the WBE goal is more than zero, the Contractor shall exercise all necessary and reasonable steps to ensure that WBEs participate in at least the percent of the contract as set forth above as the WBE goal. - (2) If the WBE goal is zero, the Contractor shall make an effort to recruit and use WBEs during the performance of the contract.
+- (A) Minority Business Enterprises 0 % - (1) If the anticipated MBE participation is more than zero, the Contractor shall exercise all necessary and reasonable steps to ensure that MBEs participate in at least the percent of the contract as set forth above. - (2) If the anticipated MBE participation is zero, the Contractor shall make an effort to recruit and use MBEs during the performance of the contract.
+Any MBE participation obtained shall be reported to the Department. - (B) Women Business Enterprises 0 % - (1) If the anticipated WBE participation is more than zero, the Contractor shall exercise all necessary and reasonable steps to ensure that WBEs participate in at least the percent of the contract as set forth above.

+(2) If the anticipated WBE participation is zero, the Contractor shall make an effort to recruit and use WBEs during the performance of the contract.
 Any WBE participation obtained shall be reported to the Department.